gpreti/GSP_StructuralDecouplingIndex/README.md

 Instructions: After having set the Matlab path (see Installation), run the main script by typing GSP_FullPipeline in the Matlab command window.

-Expected output: all computations described in the paper are performed and all figures (except for Figure 3, produced in part 2) are reproduced.
+Expected output: all computations described in the paper are performed and all paper figures (except for Figure 3, produced in part 2) are created for the demo dataset (10 subjects).
 The structural decoupling index percentile masks (which will serve as input for the following Python meta-analysis) are created and saved in the folder results/my_masks.

-Expected run time for demo on a "normal" desktop computer: 10 minutes in total.
+Expected run time for demo on a "normal" desktop computer: around 10 minutes in total.

 ///PART 2 (Python):